 They all have a different procedure and price too.

-After a decade of being both clients and service providers, we’ve seen that Korean and English translation is where they fall short.
+After a decade of being both clients and service providers, we’ve seen that Korean and English translation is where most fall short.

 This isn’t surprising, since English and Korean are night and day.